 There are several reasons why dogs will eat dirt including gastric upset, mineral deficiencies, or something that they like is in the dirt.
 Called pica, this behavior can signal a deficiency in your dog’s diet or that he’s bored, particularly if he is still a puppy.
 Here are a few reasons why your dog may be eating dirt.

 We all know that dirt contains a lot of minerals, and if you have a dog digging with his tongue, he may need more minerals in his diet.
 Ensure that your pet receives a well-balanced diet that is full of minerals and vitamins.
 Talk with your vet if you feel your dog’s diet is lacking minerals and see if your pet has other signs of a mineral deficiency like a dull coat or lackluster eyes.
-Your vet may suggest another type of food or trying a multivitamin.
+Your vet may suggest another type of dog food or trying a dog multivitamin.

 Something He Likes is in the Dirt